GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 CDN implementations of HTTP/2 resource prioritization vary wildly.
 To identify whether your CDN fully and properly supports HTTP/2 resource prioritization, check out [Is HTTP/2 Fast Yet?](https://ishttp2fastyet.com/).

 Although switching your CDN instance to HTTP/2 is largely a matter of flipping a switch, it's important to thoroughly test this change before enabling it in production.
 HTTP/1 and HTTP/2 use the same conventions for request and response headers - but HTTP/2 is far less forgiving when these conventions aren't adhered to.
 As a result, non-spec practices like including non-ASCII or uppercase characters in headers may begin causing errors once HTTP/2 is enabled.
+If this occurs, a browser's attempts to download the resource will fail.
+The failed download attempt will be visible in the "Network" tab of DevTools.
+In addition, the error message "ERR_HTTP2_PROTOCOL_ERROR" will be displayed in the console.

 #### HTTP/3